swaits/typst-collection/glossy/tests/demo/test.typ

     short: "TPS",
     long: "test procedure specification",
-    description: "A document on how to run all the test procedures"),
+    description: "A document on how to run all the test procedures"), )
-  unused: "An unused entry here (for testing dictionary output)" )

 #show: init-glossary.with(myGlossary, show-term: (body) => [#emph(body)])